Manitoba Black Bear Hunting

 More for us means more for you!

 Attention bear hunters!!
 Our area of Manitoba is going through a very high population of bears to the point where livestock, honey, and grain producers are calling on the government to do something about it.
-Big game damage claims are doubling each year with a payout from the province to producers of over $4 million in 2017 alone!!
+Big game damage claims are doubling each year with a payout from the province to producers is in the $ Millions every year!!
 This is a great opportunity for us hunters and believe me we are at the front line of forming great relationships with the industry affected by this "problem".
 With our help, the bears can be managed and damage claims can be reduced.
 Stay tuned for more info on this matter but in the meantime, get up here and hunt the best bear habitation in the world!!

 Fall & Spring Baited Bear Hunts

 It is a well know fact that Manitoba Canada has the best Black Bear hunting in North America.
 That is for good reason as we have some big bears here and lots of them.
 Now if you look into Manitoba bear hunting hot spots.
 You will find we are located in the area with the best variety and consistent natural food sources.
 Add water and abundant shelter, you found the makings of World Class Black Bear Hunting!
 To top it all off, throughout our massive bear hunting areas, there is some major grain land where bears will be drawn to oats, corn, barley, and more irresistible grains.
-It's no wonder they grow very big and raise a lot more young.
+Years ago I came to coin this area of the province we hunt as "The Fringe".
+It's where the big bush and swamps meet the Grain belt.
+It's no wonder they grow very big and raise a lot more young, they have very abundant wild natural food & shelter plus seemingly endless Agriculture crops.
 By my rough calculations, our area is over 3000 sq. miles of some of the best black bear hunting in Manitoba Canada.
 We are proud to be a Manitoba bear outfitter and work very hard to ensure our bear hunting trips are a fun adventure.

 The Bears in Manitoba